 National Trust — Lyme Park

-This 1,300 acre estate consists of a mansion house and formal gardens in a deer park, with plenty of great walking routes.
+A 1,300 acre estate consisting of a mansion house and formal gardens within a deer park, with plenty of great walking routes.

 Enjoy some of the best rock climbing in the UK, on famous gritstone faces such as Windgather Rocks and Stanage Edge.